abraranwar09/main-ai-backend/readme.md

 - Input validation
 - Secure environment variable management

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- OpenAI for GPT models
-- Perplexity AI for alternative AI processing
-- Google Cloud Platform for API services
-- MongoDB for database services

 ## ⚠️ Important Notes